 Therefore, there’s a chance that Motorola will thicken up the Moto Z (2017) in order to reinstate the port.
 A leak from Android Authority suggests the company will bring back the 3.5mm headphone port and take some design cues from the Moto G5 for the Moto Z2.

 Leaked renders of the Moto Z2 Force suggest the phone will come with a band that goes around the edge of the device to allow for better radio access to the four antennas expected in the phone.
 You can see the renders from Android Authority and OnLeaks in the gallery below.

+That exact same design has leaked once again, suggesting it's quite possibly accurate.
 For the standard Moto Z2, the design looks to stay similar with a metal frame and back, and, assuming it stays super thin, a camera lens jutting out on the rear.

 However, the fingerprint sensor takes after the concave design found on the Moto G5 and the rear dual camera system makes us think that Tango could be coming to this upcoming iteration.

 We can also look to the Moto Z2 Play for hints at the possible design of the Moto Z2.
 That phone is slim at 5.99mm and has smooth edges, a metal build and a headphone port, which was lacking from the Moto Z.